keselj/Solidity-Basics/README.md

 # solidity-basics

-These are files that contain all the Solidity Data Types and all the Solidity Reference Types.
+These are files that contain all the Solidity Data Types, all the Solidity Reference Types and Solidity Functions

 ## Solidity Data Types